Man charged in shooting death during unrest in Cicero

 CICERO, Ill.
-(AP) - A man has been arrested in connection with the fatal shooting of another man during unrest in the Chicago suburb of Cicero that accompanied protests over the killing of George Floyd by a Minneapolis police officer.
+(AP) - A man has been arrested in the fatal shooting of a bystander during unrest in the Chicago suburb of Cicero that accompanied protests over the killing of George Floyd in Minneapolis.

 Zion Haygood of Chicago has been charged with first-degree murder, WGN-TV and the Chicago Sun-Times reported Friday.

-Jose Gutierrez, 28, was a bystander when he was shot about 7 p.m.
-Monday during looting, police said.
+Jose Gutierrez, 28, was shot about 7 p.m.
+Monday as looting upturned the neighborhood, police said.
 Gutierrez, also of Chicago, was pronounced dead at a hospital.

-Cicero spokesman Ray Hanania said an investigation determined Gutierrez was not involved in looting.
+Cicero spokesman Ray Hanania said an investigation determined Gutierrez was not involved in any looting.

-He was one of two people slain in Cicero Monday.
+He was one of two people slain in Cicero on Monday.
 Victor Cazares Jr., 27, was fatally shot near a grocery store.

-Protests have been sparked in cities across the U.S. following Floyd’s May 25 death after a white Minneapolis police officer pressed his knee into the neck of the handcuffed black man for several minutes even after he stopped moving and pleaded for air.

-In Cicero, 60 people were arrested by Monday night.
+Law enforcement arrested 60 people in Cicero Monday night.
 The Illinois State Police and Cook County sheriff’s office were called in to help local police as people broke into a liquor store and other businesses and stole items.

+Protests have kicked off in cities across the U.S. since Floyd’s May 25 death.
+The handcuffed black man died after a white Minneapolis police officer pressed a knee into Floyd’s neck as he pleaded for air, even after he stopped moving.

+Chicago Mayor Lori Lightfoot said protests on Thursday in the nation’s third-largest city were peaceful, mirroring lower tensions in other U.S. cities.
+But she said an overnight curfew instituted on Saturday will remain in effect.

 Sign up for Daily Newsletters